-Each loop input's Option 5 has five settings ranging from 5.00 to 5.04.
+Each loop input's Option 5 has seven settings ranging from 5.00 to 5.04, 5.-1 and 5.-2.
 When Option 5 is set to 5.00, the option is disabled (OFF), and no sensitivity boost is added.
 When Option 5 is set to 5.01, 5.02, 5.03, or 5.04 the option is ON, and sensitivity boost is enabled.
 After detection, the sensitivity is boosted to the currently selected sensitivity level plus the number of level(s) selected.
-The maximum sensitivity level which can be obtained with or without sensitivity boost is level 10.
+When Option 5 is set to 5.-1 or 5.-2 the option is ON, and negative sensitivity boost is enabled.
+After detection, the sensitivity is reduced to the currently selected sensitivity level minus the number of negative boost level(s) selected.